 Other risks or side effects from surgery may include:

 • Changes in taste

 • Sensitivity to loud noise

-• Injury to the facial nerve
+• Injury or damage to the facial nerve

 Alternatives to Surgery